vanbess/SBWC-Customer-Service-Issue-Tracker/README.md

-## SBWC Order Issue Tracker
+## PLUGIN: WooCommerce Order Issue Tracker

 Order and shipping issue tracker for WooCommerce stores.

-You'll probably need to adapt it to your specific use case, but the foundation provided is solid.
+NOTE: this is a bespoke plugin created for a client, so will likely require mods to work for your use case.